Welcome

 I’ve always been someone who leads with empathy, sensitivity, and care, qualities that feel essential, not optional, when it comes to supporting others through grief.

-That said, stepping into a role in say the funeral business was just too soon. so I thought why not create my own job!
+That said, stepping into a role in say the funeral business, or counselling just wasn't for me, so I thought why not create a destination online for thoughtful words & gift ideas!

-Creating my own business felt like the natural next step: a way to do this work on my own terms, with the warmth and thoughtfulness it deserves and use my gifts and talents in a way I that felt good.
+Creating this site felt like the natural next step: a way to do this work on my own terms, with the warmth and thoughtfulness it deserves and use my gifts and talents in a way I that felt good.

-So many people don't know what to day or do when someone is greivig.
+So many people don't know what to day or do when someone is grieving.

 They want to help, but are afraid of saying the wrong thing or doing too little, so I thought I could help facilitate things a bit.